anguslin/politician-trading-data-assistant/ui/README.md

-# LLM MCP Bridge - Frontend UI
+# Politician Trading Data Assistant - Frontend UI

-A static web frontend for the LLM MCP Bridge, designed to be hosted on GitHub Pages.
+A static web frontend for Politician Trading Data Assistant, designed to be hosted on GitHub Pages.
+This frontend provides a modern chat interface that connects to the backend API to query politician trading data using the [MCP Capitol Trades](https://www.npmjs.com/package/@anguslin/mcp-capitol-trades) package.

 ## Features

-- Clean, modern chat interface
+- Clean, modern chat interface with markdown support
 - Real-time communication with the backend API
-- Displays both LLM responses and MCP data
+- Displays both LLM responses and MCP data with formatted output
 - Responsive design for mobile and desktop
-- Error handling and loading states
+- Error handling and loading states with progress indicators
+- Auto-detection of local vs production backend URLs
+- Conversation history persistence via localStorage

 ## Setup for GitHub Pages